RedisLabs/redislabs-docs/content/rc/administration/security/data-access-control.md

 alwaysopen: false
 categories: ["RC"]
 ---
-Role-Based Access Control (RBAC) lets you scale your Redis deployments while simplifying the complexity of managing data access for a cluster with many databases, users, and access control lists.
+Role-Based Access Control (RBAC) lets you scale your Redis deployments while simplifying the complexity of managing data access for a subscription with many databases, users, and access control lists.
-With RBAC, you can create a role for data access and apply it to many users to define their access to multiple databases in the cluster.
+With RBAC, you can create a role for data access and apply it to many users to define their access to multiple databases in the subscription.

 In **Data Access Control** > **Roles**, you can configure data access roles with Redis ACLs that define the commands and keys that users can access in database connections